 Mental Health Awareness for Kids— Each year, Mental Health Awareness month is in May.
 While Mental Health Awareness Week takes place during the first full week of October.
-This essential campaign seeks to raise awareness and educate the public on mental illnesses like depression, bipolar disorder, and schizophrenia.
+These essential campaigns seeks to raise awareness and educate the public on mental illnesses like depression, bipolar disorder, and schizophrenia.

 With estimates that show that about 1 in 4 American adults could be diagnosed with a mental illness in any given year, it’s more important than ever before for people to be aware of these issues.